VPeron/password_manager/README.md

 ### FEATURES

+- Register and login multiple users
 - Uses Python cryptography library to encrypt stored passwords
-- Uses SQLite3 database for storage
+- Uses SQLite3 database for persistency, maybe this will scale to posgres
-- Saves URL, username, and password for each account.
+- Saves a URL, username, and password for each account
+- View, Edit and Delete functionalities

 ### Requirements